indextc/bitshares-core/README.md

     do not).

     All asset ID's are of the form `1.3.x`.
 If you were the 29th asset to be registered, your asset's ID will be `1.3.29`.
-Asset `0` is special (it's BTS, which is considered the "core asset").
+Asset `0` is special (it's IDX, which is considered the "core asset").

     The first and second number together identify the kind of thing you're talking about (`1.2` for accounts, `1.3` for assets).
 The third number identifies the particular thing.